TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 -   If the client certificate contains one or more SAN URLs of the scheme "com.c-labs.cdescope://" the client will only participate in scopes with that scopeID.
 The first cdescope is used as the ScopeID if no scope is presented in the message or connection
 -   In IIS, settings 2 and 3 require the "Client Certificates" setting in "SSL Settings" to be set as "Accept" or "Require" for NMI access

-Client Side Certificates require a stable and scaling certificate management system.
+> Client Side Certificates require a stable and scaling certificate management system.
-If you are interested in a certificate management solution for your
+If you are interested in a certificate management solution for your system, please contact us at info@C-Labs.com

 ### Pre-Flight permission checks for browser: